 Are your frustrated with your spouse?
 Do you feel like they just don’t listen?
 Do you feel like you talk and talk and say nothing?
 Do you feel like you talk and talk and they never hear you?
 Trust me you are not alone.

-One of the best ways to bridge the communication gap is to understand where your partner is coming from.
-To have some curiosity about their world and how they might see it totally differently.
-If a mac person had to sit down at a PC they would have a definite learning curve.
+One of the best ways to bridge the communication gap is to understand from where your partner is coming.
+To have some curiosity about their world and how they might see it differently.
+If a mac person had to sit down at a PC, they would have a definite learning curve.
 Below I have spelled out the common traits of Introverts and Extroverts as well as some tips for interacting with your opposite personality type.

 Common trait of Extroverts